ghostwan/robotkit/README.md

 # RobotKit
 RobotKit it's a Kotlin multi-Robot SDK for Android.
+It could works in java but was not design for.
+See https://github.com/ghostwan/robotkit-java for the java version

 It works with :
 * Pepper (QiSDK) from SoftBank Robotics (https://android.aldebaran.com/sdk/doc/pepper-sdk/index.html)